uio-carpentry/organisational/workshop_operations/post_workshop_email_template.md

 FIXME add link

-- please find attached the full contents of the etherpad we used
+- you will find attached the full contents of the etherpad we used
 - the lesson material we used can be found here:

 FIXME add link

-- we have added you (or will do this soon) to two mailing lists: Announcements (for new workshops) and  Discussions (anything you'd like to ask related to the workshops and materials taught).
-Emails from these lists contain unsubscribe links should you wish to do so
+- we have added you (or will of this soon) to two mailing lists: Announcements (for new workshops at UiO and other related events) and Discussions (anything you'd like to ask related to the workshops and materials taught).
+Emails from these lists contain unsubscribe links should you not wish to be on them
 - get Involved! the 'Carpentry' effort at UiO is a volunteer project; if you'd like to help us, let us know by sending an email to contact-us@swcarpentry.uio.no

 FIXME once it is up, add the link to the to-be-made Carpentry@UiO website

-Hoping to see you again on another occasion, on behalf of the workshop instructors and helpers,
+We hope to see you again on another occasion.
+On behalf of the workshop instructors and helpers,

 FIXME sign